Liberal Party (UK): Relations with trade unions

 A major long-term consequence of the Third Reform Act was the rise of Lib-Lab candidates.
 The Act split all county constituencies (which were represented by multiple MPs) into single-member constituencies, roughly corresponding to population patterns.
 With the foundation of the Labour Party not to come till 1906, many trade unions allied themselves with the Liberals.
 In areas with working class majorities, in particular coal-mining areas, Lib-Lab candidates were popular, and they received sponsorship and endorsement from trade unions.
 In the first election after the Act was passed (1885), thirteen were elected, up from two in 1874.
 The Third Reform Act also facilitated the demise of the Whig old guard; in two-member constituencies, it was common to pair a Whig and a radical under the Liberal banner.
 After the Third Reform Act, fewer former Whigs were selected as candidates.

 Reform policies

-A broad range of interventionist reforms were introduced by the 1892–1895 Liberal government.
-Amongst other measures, standards of accommodation and of teaching in schools were improved, factory inspection was made more stringent, and ministers used their powers to increase the wages and reduce the working hours of large numbers of male workers employed by the state.
+A broad range of interventionist reforms were introduced by the 1892–1895 Liberal government in areas such as housing, public health, and working conditions.